That little voice in your head sure has a lot to say. But is it helping or hurting your chances to lose weight and live your life to the fullest?

 2. “I’m so fat”

-But you’ve heard “I’m so fat” a million times from your friends.
+You’ve heard “I’m so fat” a million times from your friends.
 You have even said it yourself.
-So you know the irony of this game.
-Every time you hear them tell you how fat they are, you like them just a little bit less.

-Delete this phrase from your lexicon.
-It only damages your self-esteem– and your friendships.
+This phrase not only damages your self-esteem– it damages your relationships as well.
 Instead, find a new phrase or compliment you can issue that is not body-centric.

 I like this dress, but the cut is not right for me.